jkrumboe/wizard-tracker/wiki/Admin-Commands.md

 ## Online/Offline Mode

-Wizard Tracker supports an "offline mode" where all online features (multiplayer, leaderboards, etc.) are disabled.
+KeepWiz supports an "offline mode" where all online features (multiplayer, leaderboards, etc.) are disabled.
 This is useful for maintenance periods or for users who want to use the application in a completely offline environment.

 > **Note:** The application starts in offline mode by default for security reasons.